 4. Slow Cooker Buffalo Ranch WingsINGREDIENTS

 2 lb. chicken wings

-- 1 c. buffalo wing sauce
+1 c. buffalo wing sauce

-1 packet Ranch
+1 packet Ranch seasoning

-Freshly ground black
+Freshly ground black pepper

-pepper Freshchives, for serving
+Fresh chives, for serving

 Ranch dressing, for serving

 Place chicken wings in a large slow-cooker.

 In a large bowl, mix together buffalo sauce and ranch seasoning and season with salt and pepper.
 Pour mixture over chicken wings and stir to coat.